Border Collie Puppy Guide

 First-Year Health Milestones

 The cost difference between catching a condition early versus treating it at an advanced stage is typically 3-5x, not counting quality-of-life impact.
-Watch for early signs of hip dysplasia, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Border Collies are prone to.
+Watch for early signs of hip dysplasia, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Border Collies are prone to.

 Veterinary Care Schedule for Border Collies

 Preventive care reduces both emergency costs and disease severity over your pet's lifetime.
 Here is a general framework for your Border Collie.
-Here is the recommended schedule:
+Use this as a starting point — your vet may adjust based on individual health.

 Cost of Border Collie Ownership